 Discussion

 There were significant differences in the reported likelihood of experiencing online identity theft, providing evidence that our participants held comparative optimistic beliefs (H1).
 In support of H3, the self was consistently judged to be at the lowest risk of experiencing online identity theft and those consistently judged to be at greatest risk of experiencing online identify theft were those younger than the participants.
-This result provides support for the previous research which have reported that those younger than the self are judged to be at most risk (Betts et al., 2019; Scharrer & Leone, 2008).
+This result provides support for the previous research which has reported that those younger than the self are judged to be at most risk (Betts et al., 2019; Scharrer & Leone, 2008).

 The overall similarity in profiles across the three samples, did not support H2 and, suggests that there is little evidence of developmental differences in judgements about the likelihood of experiencing online identity theft.
 Stejin and Vedder (2015) argued that developmental differences in privacy conceptions reflected life stage and social relationships.
 As our sample of late adolescents were older than the adolescent sample that Stejin and Vedder worked with, our findings may reflect that the participants in our study had already transitioned into the developmental period where privacy conceptualisations change.
-Further, previous research has suggested that students tend to show a stronger optimistic bias than non-students (Paul et al., 2000) and that findings may be underscored by students’ knowledge of online activities (Lev-On, 2017).
-However, although in the current study we did not ask individuals about their status as a student, we did not find differences in comparative optimism judgements for online identity theft between the adult sample and the late adolescent and emerging adult samples that were recruited through educational establishments.
+Further, previous research has suggested that students tend to show a stronger optimistic bias than non-students (Paul et al., 2000) and that findings may be underscored by the students’ knowledge of online activities (Lev-On, 2017).
+However, although in the current study we did not ask individuals about their status as a student, we did not find differences in comparative optimism judgements for experiencing online identity theft between the adult sample and the late adolescent and emerging adult samples that were recruited through educational establishments.
+Further, we defined emerging adulthood according to educational level and, as such, there were a small number of participants aged 18 in the late adolescent sample.
+Consequently, there could have been some overlap as Arnett (2000) describes emerging adulthood to be between the ages of 18 and 25 to reflect of the periods of change and social exploration during this time.

 In support of H4, the findings indicate that females were more likely to report a greater likelihood of experiencing online identity theft.
 This finding may reflect that females are more likely to experience identity theft than males (Guedes et al., 2022).
-However, in Study 1, we did not ask participants to report their previous experience of online identity theft.
+However, in Study 1, we did not ask participants to report their previous experience of identity theft.
 Understanding participants’ previous experience of the topic, when exploring comparative optimism is important because the results may be reflective of minority under sampling (Shepperd et al., 2013).
 Shepperd et al. argue that due to the potentially low frequency of an event occurring, it is possible that only a small proportion of the sample have experienced the event which may, in turn, affect their judgements.
 Therefore, Study 2 was designed to address this issue.

 Although there was evidence of a tendency for individuals to hold comparative optimistic beliefs about the likelihood of experiencing online identity theft, a further limitation of Study 1 is that it is not clear how representative of the group the individual participants thought of was when they completed the measures.
 It has also been suggested that previous research lacks systematic measurement in terms of the comparison groups (Chen & Atkin, 2021).
 Therefore, Study 2 was also designed to address these issues while serving as a reliability check (Plucker & Makel, 2021) for the overall findings for Study 1.